PepMeister/os-lab/README.md

-### Lab work for Dima
+### Lab works for Dima and Gleb

-use the "input" file to enter the input parameters (task name,  activation time, execution time)
+use the "input" file to enter the input parameters (task name,  activation time, execution time, priority)